I AM the haunted house…

 Or the shy ghost in the basement that won’t show itself unless I’m alone or with someone I trust deeply.

 “I’m here,” I call to it when I go down into the shadowy depths below the house.
 “You can come out,” I call out.
 I bring a candle, I open the door, and I offer my company.
 This one is so quiet that you wouldn’t even know of its existence, if not for the occasional shuffling footsteps in the shadows.
-But I still visit, forever trying to coax it from the dark spaces, hoping to share a moment of light.
+But I still visit, forever trying to coax it from the dark spaces.

 The violent ghost upstairs is my favorite though.
 He throws things, he cracks mirrors, howling and warding everyone away—except for me.
-He is absolutely terrifying to anyone else who sees him, because they see only violent fury in his dark eyes, malevolent chaos… but I see something different.
-In those obsidian depths, I see the haunted, the broken, the sorrowful eyes that don’t want to be seen.
+He is absolutely terrifying to anyone else who sees him.
+They see only violent fury in his dark eyes, malevolent chaos… but I see something different.
+In those obsidian depths, I see the haunted, the broken, the sorrowful eyes.
 I see myself.
 I see the deep wounds that only I will ever truly know and understand.
 And when he sees me, he stops.
 He calms.
-He remembers who he really is, looking into the mirror of ourselves— him seeing the calm in the storm, and me seeing the violent grief that I’ll never share with another soul.
+He remembers who he really is, looking into the mirror of ourselves.

-The house is fiercely protective.
+The house is also fiercely protective.
 Do not enter without the caretaker.

 In one dream, I was outside of the house gardening when someone tried to sneak up behind me.
-Before they could reach me with their ill intentions, I heard them scream.
+Before they could reach me, I heard them scream.
 I turned, just in time to see them being attacked by vines that coiled around them, pulling them down into the earth.
 The house itself was protecting me.
 I wasn’t scared even for a moment as i witnessed this horrific scene, because I knew—I always know—that I am safe here.

-“I’m sorry,” I tell them as they take their last breath and disappear beneath the moldering leaves, even though they meant me harm.
+“Sorry,” I tell them as they take their last breath and disappear beneath the moldering leaves.

 These dreams are not nightmares.
 Oddly, they are beautiful to me.
-Like a private sanctuary that belongs to only to me.
-A place where I know where all the doors lead, where only i know the way out of the labyrinth— the dangers, the hidden places that no one else could survive or even bear to look upon.
-The dark, the damaged, the grieving, the raging—but also the fragile, the beautiful, and the brilliantly sunlit spaces.
+Like a private sanctuary—a place where only i know the way out of the labyrinth—the dangers, the hidden shadows that no one else could survive or even bear to look upon.
+The dark, the damaged, the grieving, the raging—but also the fragile, the beautiful, and the brilliantly sunlit spaces where I bask in a collected treasure trove of joys.

 The ghosts, the emotions that dwell in that space, the fractures of myself, wandering the corridors in silence or violence.
-Old griefs that hide in the darkest corners of the basement, where I go to visit and bring offerings— My anger and rage on the top floor where no one is permitted to enter, for their own safety and sanity—And then there are my ancestors and guides—my beautiful grandmothers waiting at the kitchen table or on the front porch for me.
+Old griefs that hide in the darkest corners of the basement, where I go to visit and bring offerings— My anger and rage on the top floor where no one is permitted to enter, for their own safety and sanity—And then there are my ancestors and guides—my beautiful grandmothers waiting at the kitchen table or on the front porch to sit with me for a while.
+I love that more than words can say.

 I am never afraid in this place, because I AM the haunted house